cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 # Cats and Dogs

-A sample app to demonstrate communication (HTTP and UDP) between a frontend and a backend application.
+A sample app to demonstrate communication (HTTP and UDP) between a frontend and a backend application over the container network.

 We're assuming that you've [deployed to BOSH lite](../../../docs/bosh-lite.md).
 If you've [deployed to AWS](../../../docs/aws.md) or another environment,